opensearch-project/documentation-website/_ml-commons-plugin/tutorials/index.md

 # Tutorials

-Using the OpenSearch machine learning (ML) framework, you can build various applications, from implementing conversational search to building your own chatbots.
+Using the OpenSearch machine learning (ML) framework, you can build various applications, from implementing conversational search to building your own chatbot.
 To learn more, explore the following ML tutorials:

 - **Semantic search**:
     - [Generating embeddings for arrays of objects]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/generate-embeddings/)